Redskywalker7/stat386-projects/_posts/2022-09-13-3-How_to_Use_Streamlit.md

 ### Utilizing the Widgets:

 Lets add functionality to our app by referencing Streamlits helpful widget documentation.
-We'll add and conifigure a [test input box](https://docs.streamlit.io/library/api-reference/widgets/st.text_input) and frame a pretty [image](https://docs.streamlit.io/library/api-reference/media/st.image), within our main function, and configure the palindrome function to run based on the inputted text.
+Within our main(): function, lets add and conifigure a [text input box](https://docs.streamlit.io/library/api-reference/widgets/st.text_input) and hang a pretty [image](https://docs.streamlit.io/library/api-reference/media/st.image).

+The app will beckon us to enter some text with which our palindrome app with return it's result in the style of a Streamlit metric.
+All our code should be encased within Streamlits framework as set out below:

 ```